 See Enabling FIPS Mode in Administering Security for Oracle WebLogic Server.

 A firewall controls network traffic by acting as a barrier between a trusted and an untrusted network.
-Along with firewalls, you can use WebLogic Server connection filters and perimeter authentication to restrict access to resources based on user and network information.
+Along with firewalls, you can use WebLogic Server network channels, connection filters and perimeter authentication to restrict access to resources based on user and network information.

 Firewalls can be a combination of software and hardware, including routers and dedicated gateway machines.
 They employ filters that allow or disallow traffic to pass based on the protocol, the service requested, routing information, and the origin and destination hosts or networks.
 They may also allow access for authenticated users.